 I was born and raised in South Jersey, midway between Philadelphia and the Pine Barrens.
 Although my siblings and I were raised without religion, we were raised with a surplus of wonder and awe.

 As an adult, I attended Rutgers-Camden for undergrad, and later for my first graduate degree, where I studied English and linguistics.
 In between, I spent several months in Azerbaijan studying at the Azerbaijan University of Languages on a Critical Language Scholarship from the US State Department.

 In 2011, I was volunteering for an independent poll observer organization, when I walked into a small neighborhood church that also served as a polling place.
 I felt an actual chill, and was overcome with a feeling that this was where I needed to be.
 The experience led to my joining the Unitarian Universalist Church of the Restoration, a diverse and historically Universalist church in Philadelphia.

+There, I served as a worship associate for three years before answering the call to ministry.
 I applied to seminary and MFA programs at the same time, thinking the decision would be made for me.
 Instead, I was accepted to both, which is how I wound up moving to Oregon in 2016 for my MFA, while simultaneously enrolling in the low-residency MDiv program at Meadville Lombard Theological School in Chicago.
-In 2018, I graduated from the Univerity of Oregon with an MFA in poetry.
-In 2019, I took part in the Kenyon Review Writer’s Workshop’s first Spiritual Writing session.
+In 2018, I graduated from the University of Oregon with an MFA in poetry.
+In 2019, I took part in the Kenyon Review Writer’s Workshop’s first Spiritual Writing summer program.
 And in 2020 I earned my MDiv.

 In addition, my religious values draw me toward liberation.
-I believe that I have a sacred obligation to work for the liberation and full inclusion of the marginalized and oppressed, both within our faith communities and in human society as a whole.
+I believe that we have a sacred obligation to work for the liberation and full inclusion of the marginalized and oppressed, both within our faith communities and in human society as a whole.